erroronline1/caro/readme.md

 * O.Auth_2 The application SHOULD implement authentication mechanisms and authorization functions separately.
 If different roles are required for the application, authorization MUST be implemented separately for each data access.
     > Every request matches the session and user permissions.
 * O.Auth_3 Each authentication process of the user MUST be implemented in the form of two-factor authentication.
     > Login occurs using a token.
 Beforehand the device itself is supposed to have a dedicated login and user credentials.
+There is no other method by any means, as the application is supposed to run within an enclosed network not being able to call any method of sending tokens to any second device.
 * O.Auth_4 In addition to the information specified in O.Auth_1 defined authentication at an appropriate level of trust, the manufacturer MAY offer the user an authentication option at a lower level of trust in accordance with Section 139e (10) SGB V, following comprehensive information and consent.
 This includes offering additional procedures based on the digital identities in the healthcare sector in accordance with Section 291 (8) SGB V.
     > This is not applicable.
 * O.Auth_5 Additional information (e.g. the end device used, the IP address or the time of access) SHOULD be included in the evaluation of an authentication process.